helium/gateway-rs/README.md

 This application requires a Linux-based environment for two big reasons:
 * `tokio`: the `gateway-rs` application, written in Rust, depends on [Tokio](https://docs.rs/tokio) for its runtime.
 Tokio binds to Linux interfaces such as `epoll` and `kqeueue`.
 It is technically possible to port Tokio to another OS or RTOS (this has been done for Windows), but it would be no simple undertaking.
 * `curl`: for fetching releases over SSL, `curl` is used.
-This was a simple way to use SSL without bloating the `gateway-rs` binary with additional libraries.
+This was a simple way to use SSL without bloating the `helium_gateway` binary with additional libraries.
+Note that the updater may be disabled and thus this dependency may be removed.

 ## Installing